Peter Serafinowicz

+On television, Serafinowicz created and starred in the comedy shows Look Around You (2002–2005) and The Peter Serafinowicz Show (2007–2008).
+He also voiced characters and worked as a creative consultant on South Park (2006–2015), portrayed Edgar Covington in Parks and Recreation (2013–2015), voiced the Fisher King in Doctor Who (2015), and starred as the title character in the live-action adaptation series The Tick (2016).
+His other television work includes voicing characters in animated series such as Archer, Bob's Burgers, Rick and Morty, The Simpsons, American Dad!, and the second season of What If...?, reprising his live-action role as Garthan Saal.

+Serafinowicz has voiced characters in video games such as Dark Souls II (2014), LittleBigPlanet 3 (2014), and Deus Ex: Mankind Divided (2016).
+He has also directed music videos for acts such as Hot Chip and went viral in 2016 for political satire videos in which he dubbed over videos of Donald Trump with a "sassy" voice, a Cockney accent, and a posh English accent.

 Early life

-Peter Szymon Serafinowicz was born into a Catholic family in the Gateacre area of Liverpool on 10 July 1972, the son of post office worker Catherine (née Geary) and scaffolder Szymon Serafinowicz.
-His father, a native of Surrey who later moved to Liverpool, was born to a Polish mother and Belarusian father.
-He has a brother named James, who became a film producer, and a sister named Helen, who became a writer and was married to Irish comedy writer Graham Linehan from 2004 to 2021 after Serafinowicz introduced them.
+Serafinowicz was born into a Catholic family in Liverpool's Gateacre suburb on 10 July 1972, the son of post office worker Catherine (née Geary) and scaffolder Szymon Serafinowicz Jr. His father was born and raised in Surrey to a Polish mother and a Polish–Belarusian father and later moved to Liverpool as an adult.
+His Belarusian grandfather, Szymon Serafinowicz Sr, was a suspected Nazi war criminal charged under the provisions of the War Crimes Act 1991 for the murder of three unnamed Jews in 1941–2 committed while he was a commander in the Belarusian Auxiliary Police in Mir, Belarus.
+He was later declared unfit to stand trial due to advanced dementia.
+Serafinowicz has a brother, James, a film producer, and a sister Helen, a writer who was married to Irish comedy writer Graham Linehan from 2004 to 2020.

-At the age of three, Serafinowicz moved with his family to the Belle Vale area of Liverpool, where he attended Our Lady of the Assumption Primary School.
-The family moved back to Gateacre when he was 14, and he attended St Francis Xavier's College in the neighbouring Woolton suburb.
-He later said, "I had a very happy childhood, but Belle Vale was very rough.
+At age three, Serafinowicz moved with his family to the Belle Vale district of Liverpool where he attended Our Lady of the Assumption Primary School.
+The family moved back to Gateacre when he was 14 and he attended St Francis Xavier's College in neighbouring Woolton.
+He later said: "I had a very happy childhood, but Belle Vale was very rough.
 I was only about three when we moved there, but I can still remember it looking very shiny, and it was all landscaped.
 But it was a very poor area, and it became scruffy quite quickly. [...]
-Gateacre is traditionally seen as one of the posh areas of Liverpool.
-It wasn't really that much posher!"
+Gateacre is traditionally seen as one of the posh areas of Liverpool [but] it wasn't really that much posher!"